sanperrier/Marmalade/README.md

 `autoStart` key is optional.
 Default is false.

-If you set `autoStart` to true then this is all you need to start tracking installs, updates ans sessions.
+If you set `autoStart` to true then this is all you need to start tracking installs, updates and sessions.
 (For Android you must also make sure you using right AndroidManifest.xml).
 If you wish track additional in-app events beyond app installs (including in-app purchases, game levels, etc.) then you must use [API](#api-reference).